aimms/documentation/webui/css-styling.rst

 .. important:: Highlighting is available in software versions from AIMMS 4.68.5 onwards as part of `Experimental Features <experimental-features.html>`_.
 Please visit the `Experimental Features <experimental-features.html>`_ page on how to enable the feature.

 Next to the annotations mechanism described above, we offer a lightweight way to responsively highlight certain tuples in the Table and the Gantt Chart widget.
-As opposed to former, this feature removes the need to re-render the whole widget just for highlighting a specific (small) selection of tuples, making it more responsive.
+As opposed to the former, this feature removes the need to re-render the whole widget just for highlighting a specific (small) selection of tuples, making it more responsive.
 To use it, you have to provide an additional string parameter in your model, which has the exact same index domain as the identifier(s) displayed in the widget, extended with an extra index :token:`indexIdentifiers`.
 You need to specify this identifier in the Highlight option provided in the Miscellaneous tab of the widget's options editor.
 For example, if you display an identifier :token:`JobDuration(i, j)` in a Gantt Chart, you need to introduce a string parameter like :token:`GanttHighlight(i, j, indexIdentifiers)`.
 You can choose any identifier name which suits your model.

 In your model, you can determine which tuples you want to highlight in your widget, by assigning values to the additional string parameter.
 For example, you could write something like: